mklabs/greenskin/docs/jenkins-config.md

 Think of web components, but built with handlebars block, and a naive CSS / JS sandboxing to the snippet of HTML.

-## Jobs
+## Downstream Jobs

-Those are downstream jobs executed after monitoring jobs.
-They perform post build actions, without very limited knowledge about the upstream job.

-Process the results for stats aggregation, or alerting, etc.
+On creation, the system should init downstream jobs used by any Jobs generating metrics and asserts.

+- statsd_send: Uses a single `build.json` file at the root of upstream job, parsing the array of results and `data.metrics`.
+The metrics hash is used to send metrics packet to a remote StatsD instance.

-- statsd_send: Downstream job, uses a single `build.json` file from the UPSTREAM root.
+- asserts_check: Uses a single `build.json` file at the root of upstream job, parsing the array of results and `data.asserts`.
+Failing asserts generates an alert notification.

 ### Parameters

 - UPSTREAM_DATA - This is the absolute path of the build.json file

+### Build.json

-`build.json` is an array of Phantomas formatted results.
-They have:
+`build.json` is an array of Phantomas formatted results. with:

 - generator: Description of the system generating the metric.
 - metrics: Hash of key value metrics pair.
 Key is the metric name, value is the value.
-- asserts: Any failed asserts here
+- asserts: Any failed asserts here.